Skip to main content

 Observation

-I noticed the server generates a fresh random key each connection, which ruled out manual one-off decryption and suggested automating the Playfair grid lookup and three-rule decryption in a pwntools script that parses the server output and sends the plaintext back in one session.
+The server generates a fresh random key on every connection, which rules out a one-off manual decryption.
+Automate the grid lookup and the three decryption rules in a pwntools script that parses the output and replies within the same session.

 Send the decrypted plaintext back as a single line.
 The server compares strictly; submit only if the result looks like recognizable English or starts with a known prefix.
 Use pwntools: p.sendline(plaintext.encode()) then p.recvall() captures the flag.